shivamgulati1991/HW4-Docker/README.md

 ### Docker Deploy

 Extend the deployment workshop to run a docker deployment process.
 The post-recieve hook has been added to green image.
+All the commands are together in hook file.
 Similar commands can be added for blue image.
 On seeing changes in repository and when user pushes as below
  ```
  git push green master
  ```